The new iMac is gorgeous, powerful and perfect for the home office | CNN Underscored

 When running the benchmark for Rise of the Tomb Raider, a cinematic action-adventure game, we had to drop the resolution down to 1600 x 900 on Medium settings just to get a playable frame rate of more than 30 frames per second (this figure indicates how smoothly a game renders).
 So while these titles will run on the latest iMac, you’ll have to make some significant sacrifices in visual quality in order to actually play them.

 There’s also the bigger issue of Macs simply not having the best support for games.
-While you’ll be able to play popular titles such as Fortnite, Among Us and Minecraft on macOS, higher-end games like Star Wars Squadrons, Resident Evil Village and Apex Legends are all Windows-only for computer gamers.
+While you’ll be able to play popular titles such as Fortnite, Among Us and Minecraft on macOS, higher-end games like Star Wars: Squadrons, Resident Evil Village and Apex Legends are all Windows-only for computer gamers.

 Let’s talk about software